Autism Spectrum Disorder

 Since early identification of ASD can potentially result in improved outcomes, the good news is that there are screening tools for children as young as two years old.
 However, there is no single, definitive test for ASD.
 Though earlier diagnosis is now feasible, there are many who remain undiagnosed for many years, often those that are especially high functioning or live in areas with fewer specialized practitioners.

 A comprehensive, multidisciplinary approach is considered “best practice.”
 This methodology combines family and developmental history, clinical observations, structured questionnaires, and empirically validated tests.
 Some parents may delay getting their child diagnosed, worrying that their worst fears will be confirmed or fearful of stigma.
 Some may believe their son or daughter is “just immature” and will “grow out of it.”
-While this is very understandable, putting off needed evaluations is not recommended.
+While this is very understandable, putting off needed evaluations and interventions is not recommended.

 Parents are often the first to recognize that their child is not developing typically.
 If you suspect that your child may have an ASD, it’s best to trust your intuition and seek professional guidance, even if others do not share your concerns or think you are “over-reacting.”